Backpropagation through Back Substitution with a Backslash

 where $M$ (source to non-source nodes) and $\tilde{L}$ (within non-source nodes) are blocks of the adjacency matrix of the computational graph (see Section~\ref{sec:mlp} for precise definitions), $g$ is the vector of gradients of the loss function, and $I$ is the identity matrix.
 For readers unfamiliar with the backslash notation, an equivalent expression of \eqref{eqn:bbb} is $\nabla J = M^T(I-\tilde{L})^{-T} g$.

 We then set up a challenge to ourselves.
-Could we vivify the linear algebra math expressed in the above equation by simply typing the command (after basic setup but \emph{without overloading of backslash})
+Could we correctly implement \eqref{eqn:bbb} by simply typing the command (after basic setup but \emph{without overloading of backslash})

-We demonstrate that indeed the backpropogated gradient can be computed, almost by magic, in a programming language that allows for generic programming as operators as elements of matrices.
+We demonstrate that indeed the backpropagation can be achieved, almost by magic, in a programming language armed with generic programming allowing for operators as elements of matrices.
 The software in Section \ref{challenge} is by itself interesting not for the usual reasons of what it does, but in this case how it does it: how a powerful language with generic programming and multiple dispatch can allow this abstract mathematical formulation to be realized.